Ultimate Marketing Communications Guide

 What is Marketing Communications?

-In short, effective marcomms has two distinct goals:
+In short, effective marcoms has two distinct goals:

 - Differentiation – To create and sustain a demand and preference for your products, over and above your competitors in the market.